Librem: Librem 5

 On August 24, 2017, Purism started a crowdfunding campaign for the Librem 5, a smartphone aimed to run 100% free software, which would "[focus] on security by design and privacy protection by default".
 Purism claimed that the phone would become "the world's first ever IP-native mobile handset, using end-to-end encrypted decentralized communication."
 Purism cooperated with KDE and GNOME in its development of Librem 5.

 Security features of the Librem 5 include separation of the CPU from the baseband processor, which, according to Linux Magazine, makes the Librem 5 unique in comparison to other mobile phones.
 The Librem 5 also features hardware kill switches for Wi-Fi and Bluetooth communication and the phone's camera, microphone, and baseband processor.

-The default operating system for the Librem 5 is Purism's PureOS, a Debian GNU/Linux derivative.
+The default operating system for the Librem 5 is Purism's PureOS, a Debian derivative.
 The operating system uses a new user interface called Phosh, based on Wayland, wlroots, GTK and GNOME middleware.
 It is planned that Phosh/Plasma Mobile, Ubuntu Touch, and postmarketOS can also be installed on the phone.

 The release of the Librem 5 has been postponed several times.
 In September 2018, Purism announced that the launch date of Librem 5 would be moved from January to April 2019, because of two hardware bugs and the holiday season in Europe and North America.
 The Librem 5's DevKits for software developers were shipped in December 2018.
-The launch date was later postponed to the third quarter because of the necessity of further CPU tests. and on September 24, 2019, Purism announced that the first batch of Librem 5 phones had started shipping.
+The launch date was later postponed to the third quarter because of the necessity of further CPU tests.
+On September 24, 2019, Purism announced that the first batch of Librem 5 phones had started shipping.
 The finished version of the Librem 5, known as "Evergreen", was finally shipped on November 18, 2020.